Manchester Unity Building: Design

 Barlow's design clearly draws heavily on the Tribune Tower in Chicago, Illinois.
 This design by Raymond Hood won an international competition in 1922, was completed in 1925, and has very similar vertical ribbing, buff coloured cladding, and a stepped Gothic crown complete with flying buttresses also seen on the Manchester Unity.
-Another more direct inspiration might have been the very similar but less ornate Grace Building in York Street, Sydney designed by Morrow and Gordon, which was completed in 1930 before the Manchester Unity started construction, but both are said to have been inspired by the Tribune Tower.
+Another more direct inspiration might have been the very similar but less ornate Grace Building in York Street, Sydney designed by Morrow and Gordon, which was under construction in 1929 when the Manchester Unity was designed, but both are said to have been inspired by the Tribune Tower.

 The building is of concrete-encased steel construction, with the exterior cladding consisting of two hundred and fifty tons of terracotta faience tiles.
 Australian marbles are used extensively on interior walls throughout the building.
 Two escalators, the first in Melbourne, were installed by Austral Otis to provide access to the basement arcade and first floor from the ground floor arcade (though only one now survives).
 Three high-speed elevators were installed, capable of speeds of 600 ft/min.

 The building's roof reaches 132 ft, which was the height limit for buildings in Melbourne at the time of its construction, but the ornamental tower and spire extends a further 78 ft, as was permitted for non-habitable portions of buildings.

 The floor size and shape have the ideal dimensions and flexibility for smaller scale businesses or for professional firms that require a smaller operation depth.
 The distance between façade and the edge of the building allows for smaller rooms along the windows with the regular and narrow mullions enabling flexibility of width.

 Current tenants

-Kia Pajouhesh's Smile Solutions dental specialists operate 40 surgical suites spanning across five floors and the multi-level tower of the building.
+Smile Solutions dental specialists operate 40 surgical suites spanning across five floors and the multi-level tower of the building.
 Levels 1 and 10 cater for all general and cosmetic dentistry.
 Level 11 includes the restored Manchester Unity Building Boardroom, and the original Grand Secretary's office houses the executive offices of Smile Solutions management and patient co-ordinators.
 Level 12, originally a Wood Marsh Architecture residential penthouse development from the late 1990s has been converted to a dental specialist centre facility.
 The tower is utilised as the Smile Solutions orthodontic centre.
 Rob Mills Architects, Andronas Conservation Architects and Paul Bangay landscapers have supervised the restoration of these spaces.
 Dr Kia Pajouhesh, managing director and principal dentist of Smile Solutions, has been the Chairman of the MUB Owners Corporation since 2003.

 The Manchester Unity Building is also home to a number of Melbourne's jewellery traders such as Simon West Fine Jewellery and Ellissi Jewellery Design.